The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Avoid camera-action contradictions

-A slow push-in on a sprinting subject confuses Veo 4.
+A slow push-in on a sprinting subject confuses Gemini Omni (Veo 4).
 Match camera move to subject energy, or you will get stiff, drifting shots that look unintentional.

 • 04